brodier/rust_aoc/README.md

-# My (brodier) Advent of Code Solutions
+# My (brodier) [Advent of Code] Solutions

-The wrapping for launching solver is largely inspired from maneatingape/advent-of-code-rust.git repository on GitHub
+The wrapping for launching solver is largely inspired from [ManEatingApe AOC Rust Repository]

 # Advent of Code

+The year 2024 is complete
-Currently playing with year 2024
+Currently playing with year 2023 [checks-link]

 **Run**
 * Everything `cargo run`